mudhgil/DRF_implementation/README.md

 ## Description

 The DRF app provides api endpoints for car app using which mobile apps or third party apps can be integrated.
 The app offers two endpoints to access list of brands and respective models.
+HTTP GET POST requests were successfuly tested on Postman.

 ## Installation